sambercx/norm/README.md

 ```

-## Disclaimer

-My goal with Norm was to lubricate the routine of working with DB: creating DB schema from the object model and converting data between DB and object representations.
-It's a tool for *common* cases not for *all* cases.
-Norm's builtin CRUD procs will help you write a typical RESTful API, but as your app grows more complex, you will have to write SQL queries manually (btw Norm can help with that too).

-**Using any ORM, Norm included, doesn't free a programmer from having to learn SQL!**

 ## Contributing

 1. Any contributions are welcome, be it pull requests, code reviews, documentation improvements, bug reports, or feature requests.